hasura-ericnelson/ddn-awm-codespaces/README.md

-# AWM Hasura DDN POC w/ Elasticsearch and TS Codespace
+# Hasura DDN Test Drive with Elasticsearch

-Hasura DDN POC-in-a-box!
-This is a pre-configured Hasura DDN project that is pre-configured with Elasticsearch and TypeScript connectors and an Elasticserach database filled with sample financial data.
+This is a packaged Hasura DDN project pre-configured with the Elasticsearch connector and Elasticsearch database filled with sample financial data.
 Details of the data can be found below.

 ## Getting Started

+### Step 1: Get project link and user accounts
+To begin, get a link to a Test Drive project from your Hasura contact.
+You will also need Github and Hasura Cloud accounts if you don't already have them.

-### Step 1: Authenticate with Hasura DDN CLI
+### Step 2: Login to Github and Hasura Cloud
+To begin, login to Github to access the project.
+Once you have access, start up the Codespaces and open the provided terminal.
+Login to Hasura Cloud and create a Personal Access Token (PAT).
+A Hasura Solutions Engineer can help with this process.
-To begin, authenticate with the Hasura DDN CLI using your Personal Access Token (PAT).
+Authenticate with the Hasura DDN CLI using your Personal Access Token (PAT).
 Don't have a PAT yet?
 Generate one [here](https://hasura.io/docs/latest/api-reference/cloud-api-reference/#authentication).

 Run the following command to log in: